 Mr. McArdle has advised clients for over 30 years on a wide variety of public and private mergers and acquisitions, joint ventures, and debt and equity financings.
 His work encompasses acquisitions, disposals, financings, joint ventures, restructurings and insolvent workouts in Europe, Asia, Africa and North America, in various sectors.
 Recent transactions include: advising the equity consortium on the sale of Coeur Défense, Paris, including the 'safeguard' proceedings on behalf of the borrower, Heart of La Défense S.A.; advising the equity consortium on the sale of Devonshire Place, London, advising on a £700 million sale and leaseback of Spire hospitals in the UK and advising WellTower on the financing of the acquisition of Signature Care Homes.

 He has been identified as a recommended lawyer in the field of Private Equity by Best Lawyers International on an annual basis from 2009-2018, by Chambers and Partners UK from 2005-2010, and by Chambers and Partners Global from 2005-2008.
-UK Legal 500 2016 mentions Mr. McArdle for Property Finance, Commercial Property, Commercial Property - Hotels & Leisure, Commercial Property - Investment and Private Equity: Transactions.
+UK Legal 500 2017 mentions Mr. McArdle for Property Finance, Commercial Property, Commercial Property - Hotels & Leisure and Commercial Property - Investment.
+UK Legal 500 2016 also mentions Mr. McArdle for Private Equity: Transactions.
 The most recent edition of UK Legal Experts has identified him as an expert in the field of Corporate/M&A. He is also recommended for Private Equity: Buyouts in Chambers Europe 2008.

 Mr. McArdle is on the editorial board and serves as Co-Editor of Business Law Review, a publication of the International Bar Association's Section on Business Law, and is a member of the Board of Directorsof The University of Western Ontario (UK) Foundation.
 In addition, Mr. McArdle has been published in the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 He is also a past Vice-Chair of the Capital Markets Forum.